Camil0086/Camil0086.github.io/docs/moreInfo.md

 ## Table

 To create a table follow the below steps:
-1. divide the text into particular title cells with **vertical bars** [" | "].
-ARemember to put such in front of the first cell and at the end of the last cell.
+1. divide the text into particular title cells with **vertical bars** "`|`".
+BRemember to put such in front of the first cell and at the end of the last cell.
 2. in the next row underline each cel with a **minus** sign "-" and, as in case of title cells, divide them with **vertical bars**.
 Remember about the first and last cell.
 3. to create another row divide the text of particular cells with vertical bars as in case of title cells.